 Last month, we informed that the screening time of all types of applications at the Immigration Office has been getting longer and longer.

-On 16 Oct 2024, the Immigration Office officially announced that they cannot tell you about the current status of ongoing screening of applications and you should just wait for the notice/request from the Immigration Office.
+On 16 Oct 2024, the Immigration Office officially announced that they cannot tell you about the current status of ongoing screening of applications.
+Applicants must simply wait until they receive a notice or request from the Immigration Office.

 Here’s the announcement: